 “This is tenderness: being on the same level as the other.” —Pope Francis

 Tenderness is a vital element of solidarity, and it is not always easy to practice.
 There is a reason Pope Francis warned that tenderness is only for the strongest, most courageous individuals.
 Tenderness means looking out at the suffering that exists in the world and recognizing that you have the ability to change it.
 It is acknowledging your power to do so while also accepting the humility that comes with the realization of our innate equality with all people.
 It is reaching a hand out to those in need and taking their hand when they reach back.

 Our world could always use more listeners.
 Or rather, it could use better listeners.
 Our voice is invaluable, but it becomes even more so when we know to refrain from speaking, as well.
 When we listen to people’s stories, we have an opportunity to grow both in knowledge and compassion.

 Whether it’s a friend venting about a relationship or a colleague sharing a difficult work experience, we practice tenderness when we lend an ear and engage in his/her struggle, meeting them where they are.
 People don’t always need advice — sometimes they just need to be heard.

 Resolutions can be tricky to stick to, but involving others in them presents an added incentive to succeed.
-When we focus on the well-being of all people, rather than just ourselves, we widen our expectations of what can be accomplished in 2018.
+When we focus on the well-being of all people, rather than just ourselves, we widen our expectations of what can be accomplished in the new year.
 As Pope Francis shared in his TED Talk, “The future, most of all, is in the hands of those people who recognize the other as a ‘you’ and themselves as part of an ‘us.’”